spencercarnage/personal/src/content/blog/tailwind-codemod.md

         "800": "#1e40af",
         "900": "#1e3a8a"  // secondary.dark
       },
-      // info
-      // success
-      // etc.
+      // info, success, etc,
     }
   }
 }
 ```

-With the expanded palette, it was essential to ensure accurate and efficient
-class name updates.

-Using Node.js, I'll demonstrate how to create a script that extracts values from
-the two configuration files and generates a JSON file mapping old colors to new
+I needed a way to map the class names that would be generated from the legacy
+config with those from the new config.
+Using Node, we can create a JSON file
-ones.
-This JSON file will look like this:
+that looks like this:

 ```
 {